ikeman32/NewRPG/Species/New Species Guide Lines.md

 - Atheist: Having no deity or religion.

+- Other: A general classifiction for religion type not yet specifically classified.

 - Variable: This is for societies that may have more than one type of religion in their culture like humans do, they have Monthesic, Polythesic, Atheist, etc.

 **Government Type**: